Advanced English Mini-Courses

 Academic Writing for Graduate Students

-For students whose first language is not English, this course will help non-native English speaking scholars prepare a presentation of their research in virtual meetings or webinars.
+For students whose first language is not US English, this course will help non-native English speaking scholars prepare a presentation of their research in virtual meetings or webinars.
 The course will focus on strategies for speaking clearly, creating a professional impression, navigating presentation technology, and managing questions and discussion periods.
 Graduate students and postdoctoral scholars have priority registration.
 Visiting scholars will be able to join the course if space is available.

 Please click the ESL Newsletter Signup to be notified of future sections.